Marcus McDermott Fiber · Fluid · Form

 Materials & process consulting for textiles, coatings, and functional fibers — plus design-engineering bridge work for product teams.

-Have a lecture, a course, or a hard material problem?
+Have a lecture, a course, or a difficult material problem?
 Let's talk.

 marcusJMcDermott@gmail.com →